MarioSultan/GroupMaker/docs/6-Subgroups.md

 H.group     #S3
 ```

 The subgroup itself is also stored internally as `H.subgroup`.
-The names of the elements of the parent group are available through `H.gnames` and the Cayley table of the parent group through `H.gcayley`.
+The names of the elements of the parent group are available through `H.gelements` and the Cayley table of the parent group through `H.gcayley`.

 These attributes are mainly used internally by GroupsMath to perform operations that depend on the relationship between a subgroup and its parent group.